Deterministic generation of qudit photonic graph states from quantum emitters: AME state generation

+Comparing the circuits in Figs.~\ref{fig-QC-AME4,3}(a) and (b), we see that we have the freedom to choose between performing a $CZ^2$ gate on the emitters or performing an $H^\dag$ (instead of $H$) gate on one emitter followed by a $CZ$ gate on the two emitters. {However, these two circuits are not physically equivalent since the vertices of the graph are generated in a different order in the two cases.
+In both protocols, photons $\p_1$ and $\p_2$ are emitted first, followed by $\p_3$ and $\p_4$.
+However, $\p_2$ and $\p_3$ are swapped in the corresponding graphs (compare the two graphs in Fig.~\ref{fig:AME4,3}), and these two vertices are not equivalent to each other.
+Thus, the order in which the photons will later be measured may determine which protocol is the better option.}

-\subsection{Generating AME states of $5$ qudits}
+\subsection{Generating AME states of 5 qudits}

 AME states of $5$ qubits were shown to exist in Ref.~\cite{Laflamme1996}.
-By exploiting a connection to quantum orthogonal arrays, explicit examples of $\AME(5,q)$ states for any local dimension $q \geq 2$ were discovered more recently \cite{Zahra-QOA}:
+By exploiting a connection to quantum orthogonal arrays, explicit examples of $\AME(5,q)$ states for any local dimension $q \geq 2$ were discovered more recently \cite{Zahra-QOA}: { } where $\ket{\phi_{\alpha,\beta}} = X^\alpha \otimes Z^\beta \sum_{\gamma=0}^{\dloc -1} \ket{\gamma , \gamma}$.
+One can also show that this state has a graph representation.
+In particular, if one performs Hadamard gates on the third and fourth qudits, the resulting state is {